-DAY 8: KHIVA
+Day 8: Khiva

 Drive into the Kyzylkum desert today and visit numerous desert fortresses located on the western side of the Sultan Uiz Dagh Mountains.
 Dating from as far back as the 2nd century explore Toprak Kala Fortress and Ayaz Kala.
 Sightseeing at these various fortresses involves a total of two to three hours on foot over rough and eroded ground.

-In the evening, enjoy a traditional folklore performance with your dinner.
+In the evening, enjoy a traditional folklore performance whilst you enjoy dinner.